nyc-pyladies/study-group/event_details.md

 # NYC PyLadies Study Group

-Sign up for the **November 19th** event on Meetup [HERE](https://www.meetup.com/NYC-PyLadies/events/256036522/)
+Sign up for the next study group event on Meetup [HERE](https://www.meetup.com/NYC-PyLadies/events/)

 ### Description.

-[Equinox](http://tech.equinox.com/engineering/) will be hosting the NYC PyLadies November study group; moving forward, this will be a regular gathering for PyLadies of all levels to work on solo projects or in collaboration with one another.
-It will be a welcoming space where any Python related question is fair game, beginner or advanced, or in-between.
+The NYC PyLadies study group series is a regular gathering for PyLadies of all levels to work on solo projects or in collaboration with one another.
+It is a welcoming space where any Python related question is fair game, beginner or advanced, or in-between.

 Our goal is to foster a community where attendees can share coding tips, cool python finds, or short tutorials, set realistic goals, and encourage one another.
 We can’t wait to build a stronger PyLadies community in New York City!